Connecting topological strings and spectral theory via non-autonomous Toda equations: Introduction and Summary

 The l.h.s~of \eqref{4dintro} is the Zak transform of the four dimensional Nekrasov function, see \eqref{eq:taunek}.
 By using Kyiv formula we know that the l.h.s of \eqref{4dintro} solves the non-autonomous Toda equations with specific initial conditions.
 Note, to fully specify the Toda system, $2(N-1)$ initial conditions are required.
 In \eqref{4dintro}, the time variable is denoted by $T$ and $\bs \sigma$ parametrizes $N-1$ initial conditions, while the remaining $N-1$ initial conditions are fixed to a specific value, as indicated in \eqref{eta0}.

 Now we move to the r.h.s~of \eqref{4dintro}.
 There is still a generalized Fredholm determinant, but this involves "simpler" operators $A_i$'s compared to $A_i^{\rm 5D}$'s on the r.h.s~of \eqref{5dintro}, see \eqref{Aop}.
 In addition, the $x_k$ parameters are related to the initial condition $\bs \sigma$ on the l.h.s via \eqref{mmap} \be x_k=\sum_{1\leq i_1<i_2<\cdots<i_k\leq N}\prod_{m=1}^k \E^{2\pi \ri \sigma_{i_m}},\quad k=1,\cdots, { N-1}~.\ee Equation \eqref{mmapintrp} is closely related to the so-called mirror map which relates the K\"ahler moduli of $X_{N-1}$ to the complex moduli of its mirror partner, see \autoref{sec:dual4d}.
 In the context of isomonodromic equations, \eqref{mmapintrp} is the map relating monodromy data in the large time expansion to monodromy data in the small time expansion.
 In our proof, we take advantage of an existing results of determinant solutions for the non-autonomous Toda system \cite{Tracy:1998aa,Widom:1997aa}.
-More precisely, we can establish an equivalence between the determinant in \eqref{4dintro} and the one in \cite{Tracy:1998aa,Widom:1997aa}\footnote{ We want to emphasize that the r.h.s of \eqref{5dintro} provides new solutions to the $q$-Toda systems \eqref{qtoda} which are $q$-deformations of the ones constructed by Tracy and Widom \cite{Tracy:1998aa,Widom:1997aa}. }.
+More precisely, we can establish an equivalence between the determinant in \eqref{4dintro} and the one in \cite{Tracy:1998aa,Widom:1997aa}\footnote{ We want to emphasize that the r.h.s of \eqref{5dintro} provides new solutions to the $q$-Toda systems \eqref{qtoda} which are $q$-deformations of the ones constructed by Tracy and Widom \cite{Tracy:1998aa,Widom:1997aa}.
+A rigorous proof of this would be equivalent to a rigorous proof of \eqref{5dintro}, which is still lacking at the moment, despite several numerical and analytical tests having been performed, see eg \cite{Codesido:2015dia,Codesido:2016ixn,Doran:2021hcy,Bonelli:2017ptp,Marino:2017gyg,Hatsuda:2015qzx,Grassi:2016nnt,Bonelli:2017gdk,Grassi:2018bci}. }.
 Thus, we can prove that the r.h.s of \eqref{4dintro} is also a solution to the same non-autonomous Toda system as the l.h.s.
 Furthermore, we can compare the initial conditions on the two sides of \eqref{4dintro} and show that they are identical, see \autoref{sec:proof}.
 This completes our proof of \eqref{4dintro}.

 Another interesting use of \eqref{4dintro} is to study the large time expansion of the non-autonomous Toda system (i.e.~large $T$).
 This is the opposite regime to the one where Kyiv formula \eqref{eq:taunek} is defined (i.e.~small $T$).
 More precisely, the spectral determinant on the r.h.s of \eqref{4dintro} is exact in $T$, see \eqref{Aop} and \eqref{fdef}; therefore it provides a resummation of the Kyiv formula.
 Even though such resummation is obtained for the initial conditions characterized by \eqref{eta0}; by re-expanding it at large $T$, and using an appropriate analytic continuation, we manage to obtain an explicit expression for the complete $2(N-1)$ family of solutions at generic boundary conditions